Eliot Vassamillet: Eurovision Song Contest 2019

+On 14 January 2019, Télépro published an article claiming that Vassamillet had been selected to represent Belgium in the Eurovision Song Contest 2019.
+The following day, RTBF officially confirmed this information, also announcing that his entry would be co-written by Pierre Demoulin, the lead singer of Belgian rock group Roscoe.

-On 28 February 2019 it was officially confirmed that Vassamillet would perform "Wake Up" in Tel Aviv, Israel at the Eurovision Song Contest 2019.
+On 28 February 2019 it was officially confirmed that Vassamillet would compete with the song"Wake Up".

 At the contest he was drawn to perform in the first semi-final where he placed 13th with 70 points.
-As he did not place in the top ten, he did not progress to the Grand Final of the competition, marking the second time in a row that Belgium failed to qualify after Sennek placed 12th a year earlier.
+As he did not place in the top ten, he did not progress to the Grand Final of the competition.